parkverdict

 Longfellow House Washington's Headquarters National Historic Site

 Located on Battle Road, the Smith House was home of Captain John Smith of the Lincoln Militia.
-59WORTH IT NPS Photo
+59GOOD RANGE NPS Photo

 National Historical Park · MA